otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 3. Once done, you should now see the denovo_map.pl output files in the directory M2.

     • copy the commands in ther terminal for M3 to M5 at once.
 Once you entered, keep following through the next points ( it should take around 10mn total).

     • Open a *new command window* and go in your ```working/denovo``` so that you can keep working.
+Don't forget to re-access       the reserved machine ```ssh -Y ga-vl01```

     • To see how many r80 loci were assembled for each parameter run you will want to start looking at the                        ```populations.sumstats.tsv``` using the [Stacks manual](http://catchenlab.life.illinois.edu/stacks/manual/#files manual to inform you on the data